smol-ninja/docusaurus-plugin-llms/README.md

 These files follow the [llmstxt standard](https://llmstxt.org/), making your documentation optimized for use with Large Language Models (LLMs).

-## Features

-- ⚡️ Easy integration with Docusaurus
-- ✅ Zero config required, works out of the box
-- ⚙️ Highly customizable with multiple options
-- 📝 Creates `llms.txt` with section links
-- 📖 Produces `llms-full.txt` with all content in one file
-- 📋 Document ordering control for custom sequence
-- 🔄 Path transformation to customize URL construction
-- 📚 Option to include blog posts
-- 🧩 Custom LLM files for specific documentation sections
-- 🧹 Cleans HTML and normalizes content for optimal LLM consumption
-- 📊 Provides statistics about generated documentation

 ## Implementation Details